UA-ResearchComputing-HPC/hpc-documentation/docs/software/popular_software/R/index.md

     !!! warning "RStudio Users"

-        To install Seurat and SeuratDisk, you'll need to be in an [interactive terminal session](../../../running_jobs/interactive_jobs/) and {==not in an RStudio session==}.
+        To install Seurat and SeuratDisk, you'll need to be in an [interactive terminal session](../../../running_jobs/interactive_jobs/) and ==not in an RStudio session==.
 Once your installation is successful, it is possible to load these modules in RStudio using [the method described here](#loading-modules-in-rstudio).

     === "Seurat"